pradhapanr/website/_pages/about.md

 Raft ([MIT 6.824](http://nil.csail.mit.edu/6.824/2022/)).

 Outside of engineering, I spend my time playing video games, learning the piano, and bluff shoving at poker tables.
-I also play competitive League of Legends, where I'm ranked in the top 0.05% players in North America.
+I also play competitive League of Legends, where I'm ranked in the top 0.05% of players in North America.